survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 T> It's possible to force line endings through _.gitattributes_ by setting `* text=auto` and `bin/* eol=lf` but EditorConfig has more options.

+T> [Use Mrm](https://github.com/sapegin/mrm-tasks/tree/master/packages/mrm-task-editorconfig) to add EditorConfig to your project with a single command.

 ## Formatting Code with Prettier

 [Prettier](https://prettier.io/) is an opinionated code formatter that supports JavaScript, TypeScript, CSS, GraphQL, JSON and Markdown.
 It has few settings and most of the code style rules are built in.
 Prettier removes any existing formatting from your code and prints its own version which makes code absolutely consistent.